-All staff should recognise that children can abuse their peers (including online).
+All staff should recognise that children can harm other children (including online).
 It is important that incidents of abuse and harm are treated under safeguarding policy in conjunction with the behaviour policy.
 However, concerns regarding the welfare of learners requires process and records to be kept on the child's safeguarding/child protection file.

-Further examples of peer on peer harm this can be found under section 1.9 Key Safeguarding Areas.
-It is recognised that peer on peer abuse can happen inside and outside of school/college or online.
+Further examples of child-on-child harm this can be found under section 1.9 Key Safeguarding Areas.
+It is recognised that child-on-child harm can happen inside and outside of setting or online.

-At Bishop Road School
+At Bishop Road Primary School

 - We have a 'zero tolerance' approach to abuse.
 Incidents are taken seriously.
 These will never be tolerated or passed off as 'banter,' just having a laugh' or 'part of growing up.'
-Banter and teasing can and should be acknowledged and recognised as bullying behaviour and may require proportionate intervention. - Even with a zero-tolerance approach, we take steps to educate and take action ensure to mitigate the risk of contributing to a culture of unacceptable behaviours or a culture that normalises abuse. - It is understood that peer on peer harm may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics. - Early identification of vulnerability to peer on peer harm is made by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis.
+Banter and teasing can and should be acknowledged and recognised as bullying behaviour and may require proportionate intervention. - Even with a zero-tolerance approach, we take steps to educate and act and ensure to mitigate the risk of contributing to a culture of unacceptable behaviours or a culture that normalises abuse. - It is understood that child-on-child harm may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics. - Early identification of vulnerability to child-on-child harm is made by reviewing attendance, behaviour, attainment, and safeguarding records at least on a termly basis.

 There are clear systems in place (which are well promoted, easily understood and easily accessible) for learners to confidently report abuse knowing their concerns will be treated easily as reflected in section 2.1 Reporting a concern of this policy.
-Bishop Road School will handle initial reports of harm by:
+Bishop Road Primary School will handle initial reports of harm by:

-- Securing the immediate safety of learners involved in an incident and sourcing support for other young people affected. - Listening carefully to the child, being non-judgmental, being clear about boundaries and how the report will be progressed, not asking leading questions and only prompting the child where necessary with open questions - where, when, what, etc;

-- ensuring that victims will never be given the impression that they are creating a problem by reporting abuse, sexual violence, or sexual harassment.
-They will never be made to feel ashamed for making a report. - Ensuring the child's wishes are taken into consideration in any intervention and any action is taken to ensure safety of the target and other members of the wider peer cohort. - Not promising confidentiality as it is highly likely that information will need to be shared with others.
+- Securing the immediate safety of learners involved in an incident and sourcing support for other young people affected. - Listening carefully to the child, being non-judgmental, being clear about boundaries and how the report will be progressed, not asking leading questions and only prompting the child where necessary with open questions where, when, what, etc. - Ensuring that victims will never be given the impression that they are creating a problem by reporting any form of abuse or neglect, sexual violence, or sexual harassment.
+They will never be made to feel ashamed for making a report. - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful. - It is also important that staff determine how best to build trusted relationships with children which facilitates communication. - Ensuring the child's wishes are taken into consideration in any intervention and any action is taken to ensure safety of the target and other members of the child' cohort or the settings community. - Not promising confidentiality as it is highly likely that information will need to be shared with other professionals.